Understanding Social Security Benefits and Claiming Ages

 What is the average age to claim Social Security benefits?

-The average age to begin claiming Social Security benefits has been rising, with recent figures showing averages of around 65 years for men and 64.9 for women.
+The average age for claiming Social Security benefits has been increasing, with recent statistics showing averages of around 65 years for men and 64.9 for women.

 How much can I expect as a monthly Social Security benefit?